 At the conclusion of each semester, GLCC will review every student's cumulative GPA and cumulative credit completion ratio.
+Any student failing either of the standards above will receive a letter from the financial aid office, which will be sent to their college email address and mailed to their home address (or placed in their campus mailbox if no home address has been provided to GLCC).
 Failure to meet the standards listed above will result in the following:

-Financial Aid Warning (After 1 semester):
+Financial Aid Warning (After 1 Semester):